jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 # Acknowledgements {#ack}

-The authors would like to thank Christian Huitema, Ari Keranen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kuhlewind and many others for interesting discussions in this problem space.
+The authors would like to thank Christian Huitema, Ari Keranen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kuhlewind, David Allan and many others for interesting discussions in this problem space.